geektutor/dp/README.md

 #### (Case study Engineering Career Expo, Unilag)

 This is a volunteer project to create social media awareness for the student run event.
-Attendees input their name and upload an image to generate a customize ECX event dp.
+Attendees input their names and upload an image to generate a customize (Engineering Career Expo) ECX event dp.

 You can find an online demo at [ECX](https://ecx.website/dp).